1-Get Paid and Finance Your Export Transaction: Export FinancingExport Financing

-U.S. Government International Financing ProgramsThere are four different types of U.S. Government financing programs:
+U.S. Export Financing ProgramsThere are four different types of U.S. government programs to help in financing export transactions:

 - Small Business Administration — Export Working Capital Program: Provides up to $5 million in short-term, transaction-specific working capital loans to U.S. small business exporters.
 Uses of this financing include: pre-export financing of labor and materials; and post-shipment financing of the accounts receivable generated from transaction-specific overseas sales.